Colouring bijections of finite $3$-groups: Main theorem

-\begin{proof} First observe that if a $3$-group $G$ contains a normal elementary abelian subgroup $H$ of rank at least $2$, then $G$ contains a normal subgroup $N$ of rank $2$, and hence $N\cong C_3\times C_3$.
-Indeed, the conjugation action of $G$ on $H$ induces a homomorphism
+Assume first that $A$ is noncyclic.
+Then $\Omega_1(A)$ is elementary abelian of rank at least $2$ and characteristic in $A$, hence normal in $G$.
+Applying \eqref{eq:flag} to the conjugation action of $G$ on $\Omega_1(A)$, we obtain a $G$-invariant subgroup $V_2$ of order $9$.
+It is normal in $G$ and elementary abelian, so $V_2\cong C_3\times C_3$.

-Its image is a $3$-group.
-Over the field $\mathbb F_3$, every element of $3$-power order is unipotent, so the image acts unipotently on $H$.
-Hence $H$ admits a $G$-invariant flag